MatthijsKamstra/haxejs/haxe/installation.md

 ##Install with NPM (node)

 Before you can install Haxe, you have to install Node.js (and thus NPM).
-So installing Haxe with NPM only makes sense if you have NPM installed already.
+Installing Haxe with NPM makes sense if you have NPM installed already.

 But here is the link to install Node.js: [https://nodejs.org/](https://nodejs.org/)